Soli Deo Gloria

 Kara Faraldi

-Kara Faraldi is a Music and Drama Teacher at Regents School.
-A New Jersey native, she received her Bachelor’s degree in Theatre Arts Education at Liberty University.
-She also holds a Kodaly Music Pedagogy certificate from the Cheneniah Summer Music Institute at New Saint Andrews College.
-Prior to coming to Regents, Miss Faraldi has taught in Northern Virginia, served on a church staff in Lynchburg, and worked in stage management and guest relations at Sight & Sound Theatres.
-In her spare time, Miss Faraldi enjoys singing in choir, reading, playing the piano or flute, rooting on her favorite sports teams, being with her friends and family, and enjoying good storytelling!
+Kara Faraldi is the Drama and Grammar School Music teacher at Regents School.
+Miss Faraldi also directs the Regents mainstage theatre productions and the Regents Cantorum.
+A New Jersey native, Miss Faraldi received a Bachelor of Arts in Theatre Arts Education at Liberty University.
+Additionally, Miss Faraldi earned a teaching certification in classical Christian education from the Association of Classical Christian School as well as a certificate in Kodaly Music Pedagogy from the Chenaniah Summer Music Institute at New Saint Andrews College.
+Prior to beginning her teaching career, Miss Faraldi spent almost three years working in stage management and guest relations at Sight & Sound Theatres in Lancaster, Pennsylvania.
+Miss Faraldi sings with the Oratorio Society of Virginia and has also performed as a chorister with Charlottesville Opera.
+In her spare time, she enjoys reading, solving Sudoku or crossword puzzles, playing the piano or flute, watching sports, being with her friends and family, and enjoying good storytelling!

 Chris Harris

-Chris Harris is a humanities teacher in the Logic and Rhetoric School at Regents.
-Before coming to Regents, Mr. Harris taught at Hickory Christian Academy, a Classical Christian school, in Hickory, N.C. where he also served as a board member, campus pastor, and coach for the varsity baseball and middle school basketball teams.
-He was part of the leadership and launch teams for Hickory’s house system and the implementation of oral examinations for the Rhetoric School.
+Chris Harris is a rhetoric and humanities teacher in the Logic and Rhetoric School.
+Mr. Harris earned a teaching certification in classical Christian education from the Association of Classical Christian School.
+Before joining Regents School, Mr. Harris taught at Hickory Christian Academy, a Classical Christian school in Hickory, North Carolina where he also served as a board member, campus pastor, and coach for the varsity baseball and middle school basketball teams.
+Mr. Harris was part of the leadership and launch teams for Hickory’s house system and the implementation of oral examinations for the Rhetoric School.
 Mr. Harris has also been a pastor and youth pastor in the Methodist church, organized the National Day of Prayer in Hickory, and launched a student-led city worship ministry called ROAR.
-He attended the University of North Carolina Asheville and holds a degree in Communications.
-Mr. Harris is married to Mellony, who is a Certified Registered Nurse Anesthetist, and has a son and daughter who both attend the University of Virginia.
-The Harris family lives in Crozet.
+Mr. Harris attended the University of North Carolina Asheville and holds a degree in Communications.
+Mr. Harris coaches the Regents School mock trial team.
+He is married to Mellony, and they have a daughter who attends the University of Virginia and a son who is an officer in the Navy.

 Stacy Hickory

 Stacy Hickory is the pre-calculus teacher at Regents School.
 Mrs. Hickory graduated from Longwood University with a Bachelor of Science in Mathematics and taught for more than a decade in public middle and high schools before coming to Regents.
-She is a licensed teacher in the Commonwealth of Virginia and has experience teaching everything from sixth grade math to precalculus as well as honors science classes.
-Mrs. Hickory is married with three children and enjoys cooking, baking, being outdoors, and traveling.
+She is a licensed teacher in the Commonwealth of Virginia and has experience teaching many classes, including sixth grade math, precalculus, and honors science classes.
+Mrs. Hickory is married with three children, and she enjoys cooking, baking, being outdoors, and traveling.

 Jackie Huemme

-Jackie Huemme is a kindergarten teacher at Regents.
+Jackie Huemme is a kindergarten teacher at Regents School.
 She holds a Bachelor of Science in Nursing from Oral Roberts University in Tulsa, Oklahoma.
-Although she originally was trained and worked as a nurse, Mrs. Huemme has been involved in classical Christian education for many years.
+Although she was originally trained and worked as a nurse, Mrs. Huemme has been involved in classical Christian education for many years.
 Prior to teaching at Regents, Mrs. Huemme was part of start-up classical school in Maine.
 It was this experience, coupled with utilizing the classical method in her own homeschooling, that lit a passion for classical education within her.
-Mrs. Huemme is married to Eric and live in Crozet.
-She enjoys spending time with her family.
+Mrs. Huemme is married to Eric and lives in Crozet.
+In her spare time, she enjoys spending time with her family.

 Jackie Jamison

-Jackie Jamison is the Development Director and College Counselor at Regents.
+Jackie Jamison is the Development Director and College Counselor at Regents School.
 A graduate of Yale University and the University of Vermont, she began her career in groundwater consulting and land conservation.
 More recently, Mrs. Jamison has worked as an editor and writer, with specialties in resume editing and life story writing.
-One of her lifelong passions is Christian education, having directed children's education at All Saints Anglican Church for ten years, and written books including Anglican Prayers for Children.
-During her spare time, Mrs. Jamison can be found with her husband, three children and hopelessly spoiled dog.
+One of her lifelong passions is Christian education, having directed children's education at All Saints Anglican Church for ten years and written books including Anglican Prayers for Children.
+During her spare time, Mrs. Jamison can be found with her husband, three children, and hopelessly spoiled dogs.

 Travis Johnson

-Travis Johnson is the Athletic Director and Physical Education teacher.
+Travis Johnson is the Athletic Director and Physical Education teacher as well as the Dean of Students.
 He is a Charlottesville native and has a passion for athletics and education.
 Coach Johnson has been working with children in various capacities for more than twenty years.
 He has coached basketball at two local high schools, for a local AAU team, and also for the YMCA Excel League.
 Prior to joining Regents in 2015, Coach Johnson was the Head Boys Varsity Basketball coach at The Covenant School where he coached for nine years.
-Additionally, he is a lead instructor for the Virginia Basketball Academy (VABA) and has been a part of that association for ten years.
-Coach Johnson attended James Madison University and Piedmont Virginia Community College where he earned a degree in Science with a major in General Studies.
-He is married to Jeannie and has two adult children.
+Additionally, he is a lead instructor for the Virginia Basketball Academy (VABA) and has been a part of VABA for ten years.
+Coach Johnson attended James Madison University and Piedmont Virginia Community College where he earned a degree in science with a major in general studies.
+He is married to Jeannie, and they have two adult children and two grandchildren.
 Coach Johnson is a lifelong Dallas Cowboys fan, and he enjoys reading, traveling, playing golf, and serving as a Sunday School teacher at his church.

 Aaron Larsen